Nunu Datau

 Nuryanda Datau (born June 7, 1971), better known as Nunu Datau, is an Indonesian actress.

-Carrier
+Career

 She roles at few of film and soap opera.
 One of which go back to making up a not appear named after several years is soap opera Intan.
-In that sopa opera, she roles as Wina, Rado's Mother who is roled by Dude Harlino.
+In that soap opera, she roles as Wina, Rado's Mother who is roled by Dude Harlino.